Online Maximum Independent Set of Hyperrectangles: Unit Hypercubes

 \begin{proof} Note that a unit $d$-cube can be intersected by at most $2^d$ disjoint unit $d$-cubes if the input comes in non-dominated order.
 Let $A$ be the set of hypercubes in some optimal solution.
 Let $B$ be the set of hypercubes in the greedy solution.
 For each hypercube $x_i$ in $B \setminus A$, there are at most $2^d$ hypercubes in $A \setminus B$ that intersect it.
 If there is one, let $y_i$ be the hypercube that is dominated by $x_i$.
-Since $y_i$ was not chosen by the greedy algorithm, it must intersect some other hypercube in $B$.
+Since $y_i$ was not chosen by \detgreedy{}, it must intersect some other hypercube in $B$.
+Consequently, $A \setminus B$ can be partitioned into subsets of size at most $2^d - 1$, each subset associated with a distinct hypercube in $B \setminus A$.
 Thus, we have the following.

 \end{proof}